rodrigoDambrosio/Serilog-Config/README.md

 # Main

 ```
-using Serilog; //also add libs like el sink file
+using Serilog; //also add libs like sink file

 string pathLog= @"C:\Logs\MyAppLog.txt";
 Log.Logger = new LoggerConfiguration()